Key findings

 First, fees.
 Vanguard was built on the premise that low costs beat high costs over the long run, and their Australian range reflects that.
 VAS charges 0.07% per year.
 VGS charges 0.18%.
 These are among the cheapest funds in their categories globally, not just in Australia.

 Second, scale.
 Vanguard's Australian ETF range sits inside a much larger global fund structure.
-When you buy VGS, the ETF size is $14.2 billion, but the total fund size including all share classes is $51.3 billion.
+When you buy VGS, the ASX-listed ETF size is $15.5B, but the total fund size including all share classes is materially larger.
 That scale means tighter spreads, lower transaction costs, and a more stable fund.

 Third, structure.
 Vanguard is owned by its US fund investors, not by shareholders.
 That structure removes the profit motive that drives fees up at most fund managers.
 It does not guarantee future fees will stay low, but it creates different incentives than a listed company trying to grow earnings.